 3. Plan for test priority

 In this way, you can detect and fix bugs earlier when your code fails before going through time-consuming tests.
-It also helps to allocate right resources for different tests.
+It also helps allocate the right resources for different tests.
 Hence, accelerate the whole testing process.

-4. Version control everything including documentation, deployment and configurations
+4. Version control everything including documentation, deployment, and configurations

 5. Isolate your CI/CD pipeline for security

 You definitely don’t want your codebase and internal data being exposed to the public.
 Since CI/CD has full access to your codebase and credentials, it is recommended to isolate your CI/CD pipeline and limit to private access in secure networks.

 CI/CD already serves as the best practice for testing and deployment.
 However, it could not safeguard your production if you keep using other channels for deployment and bypassing CI/CD.